 Although many studies have investigated best value procurement of constructions services, much of the previous literature has focused on the owner's perspective of the evaluation process.
 For example, studies have documented the type, weight, and frequency of evaluation criteria that owners most commonly incorporate within their Request for Proposals.
 Another prevalent area of inquiry has been devoted to owner award algorithms to investigate how owners can optimize multi-criteria decision-making models within their evaluation processes.
 Yet little research has examined the contractor perspective of best value procurement.
-This study addresses this gap by empirically analyzing the contractor proposals from their competitors.
+This study addresses this gap by empirically analyzing the contractor proposal content and contributing practical approaches for contractors to better differentiate their proposals from their competitors.